microexs/accesscontrol/docs/FAQ.md

 ### What to do when AccessControl.js throws an error?

-Granting permissions for valuable resources and managing access levels for user roles...
+Granting permissions for valuable resources and managing access levels for user subjects...
 This is a highly sensitive context; in which mostly, any failure or exception becomes critical.
 So in any case, an `AccessControlError` is thrown right away. **No silent errors**!

 **In Development:**
 Hard-test your application with all or most possible use cases, in terms of access management and control.
 If you see any `AccessControlError` thrown you should definitely fix it immediately.
 Because this typically indicates that your grants model either has a logical or technical flaw.